 Mr Davies said a number of organisations are seemingly encouraging their supporters to respond to the ‘Brexit and Our Land’ consultation using negative statements that do not accurately reflect Welsh farming’s contribution to the Welsh environment.

 NFU Cymru's four policy papers which set out our vision for the future of agricultural policy in Wales, a vision that will enables us to realise our ambition of a productive, profitable and progressive farming businesses developing jobs, growth and investment for Wales.
-These papers give us a foundation from which to respond to the Welsh Government consultation but we want to build on these by receiving your thoughts and feedback on the consultation in order to enhance the NFU Cymru response and ensure it represents the views of our members.

 READ NFU Cymru's powerpoint presentation that was delivered to members during the series of consultation roadshows.
 Within this presentation, NFU Cymru highlighted the importance of volatility/stability measures as a baseline support for farmers.